 Computer backup lets you back up certain key folders on your computer, such as “Desktop”, “Documents”, and “Downloads”, to Dropbox.

 After backup, those folders, and the files within them, are still accessible from the same place on your computer, while also backed up to Dropbox.
 Any changes or deletions you make to those folders from your computer, or in Dropbox, will be reflected in both places.
-You can access those folders, which are backed up under “My Mac [Your device name]” or “My PC [Your device name]”, from anywhere you use Dropbox, such as dropbox.com, the Dropbox mobile app, and the Dropbox desktop app on other computers.
-For Dropbox Business team members using the team folder structure with the purple member folder, their folders will be backed up in that purple folder.
+You can access those folders, which are backed up under “Mac” or “PC”, from anywhere you use Dropbox, such as dropbox.com, the Dropbox mobile app, and the Dropbox desktop app on other computers.
+For Dropbox Business team members using the team folder structure, their folders will be backed up in that team member folder.

 Like any files stored in Dropbox, you can view version history on these files and restore previous versions.

 Before setting up computer backup, do the following:

 - Close all open files and applications on your computer.

 - Install the Dropbox desktop application, if you haven’t already.

 - If you’ve paused syncing, resume it.